0 / 0

 Select this option to run the enrichment on a schedule.
 You can schedule single and recurring runs.
 Define the start date and time for the schedule.
 If you schedule a single run, the job runs exactly one time at the specified day and time.

 To schedule recurring runs, select Repeat the job and the frequency in which you want the enrichment job to run.
-If you select Minutely, Hourly, or Daily, you can exclude certain weekdays from the schedule.
+If you select Minutely, Hourly, or Daily, you can exclude certain days of the week from the schedule.
 Optionally, you can set an end date and time for the job schedule.
 For recurring runs, the job runs for the first time at the timestamp that is calculated based on the settings in the Repeat the job section.

-Regardless of the run configuration, you can manually run the metadata enrichment job at any time.
+Regardless of the run definition, you can manually trigger a run of the metadata enrichment job at any time.

 Learn more